The Pain Body Is Like Being Possessed By A Negative Entity

 That’s people possessed.

 So, it might use your thinking and somebody else’s reactions.
-So, the Pain Body feeds on thought, and it feeds on others’ reactions.
+So the Pain Body feeds on thought and on others’ reactions.

 It moves into that mind pattern, and its energy is amplified ten times, twenty times, fifty times, and a hundred times.